jon-cooke/nowtv-react-test/README.md

 1. Render the list of messages from the redux store

     1. reducers/messages.js has a bug - it should only set the state to the action payload if the action is MESSAGES_LOADED.
 It actually sets the state to the payload of the last action dispatched.
 Add a test & fix.

+    2. Think about rendering messages.
+Decide to create a message component.
+Add a components directory.
+Add message.js.
+Test message.js exports a function.
+Add a snapshot test, for now just render stringified props.
+Add a second snapshot test to home.test.js for a list with one message.
+Use message.id for the key prop, it's a UUID so this should be safe.